Cavitation in brine pipelines: structural failure and 3D simulation

 Lessons for failure prevention in high-pressure systems 🔧

 This case demonstrates that material fatigue is not just a laboratory problem.
 The combination of digital twins and 3D scanning allows predicting critical cavitation points before a rupture occurs.
-Integrating Flow-3D with VGSTUDIO MAX offers precise forensic traceability, crucial for adjusting flow velocities and selecting more resistant alloys.
-In desalination plants, where pressure is extreme, simulation becomes the best tool to prevent environmental and safety catastrophes.
+Integrating Flow-3D with VGSTUDIO MAX provides precise forensic traceability, crucial for adjusting flow velocities and selecting more resistant alloys.
+In desalination plants, where pressure is extreme, simulation becomes the best tool to avoid environmental and safety catastrophes.

-Which 3D simulation methodologies allow for more accurately predicting the nucleation and collapse of cavitation bubbles in high-pressure brine pipelines to anticipate structural failures like the one that occurred at the desalination plant?
+What 3D simulation methodologies allow for more accurate prediction of cavitation bubble nucleation and collapse in high-pressure brine pipes to anticipate structural failures like the one that occurred at the desalination plant?

 (PS: Material fatigue is like yours after 10 hours of simulation.)